DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: Experiments

-Surprisingly, the RAICL strategy was shown ineffective for all tested LLMs; performance consistently decreased compared to the Baseline when in-context examples were provided.
-Based on these results and compared to the results from~\citet{michailidis2024constraint}, it seems that LLMs handle more effectively the given structured framework documentation in the system prompt than they generalize from specific problem-model examples provided in context.
-This simplifies practical deployment by removing the need for custom example database construction and retrieval methods.
-As such, investigating more modelling tools or frameworks could focus on merely adapting their documentation for the system prompt.
+\paragraph{Baseline \& RAICL} Surprisingly, the RAICL strategy was shown ineffective for most LLMs or occasionally slightly effective.
+For most models, including DeepSeek-V3.2, Qwen3-Coder, and Kimi-K2, performance degraded when retrieval-augmented in-context examples were provided compared to the zero-shot Baseline.
+Based on these results and compared to the results from~\citet{michailidis2024constraint}, it seems that for formal constraint modelling, LLMs may utilize the structured framework documentation in the system prompt more effectively than they generalize from retrieved, problem-specific specific model examples provided in context.
+This finding also can simplify practical deployment by removing the need for custom example databases and dynamic retrieval methods.
+As such, investigating more modelling tools or frameworks could start on merely adapting their documentation for the system prompt.

-Conversely, the other inference-time compute methods boosted performance across all LLMs, with the most significant gains observed by Qwen's reasoning LLM QwQ-32B (approx. 20\% increase).
-Repeated sampling improved performance across all LLMs, often showing approximately a 10\% increase in accuracy.
-Notably, with this method, the reasoning-trained QwQ-32B performed on par with DeepSeek's and OpenAI's larger LLMs.
-Self-verification also improved accuracy significantly compared to the Baseline, yielding results comparable to repeated sampling, although gpt-4.1-mini performed slightly better with sampling than with self-verification alone.
-As RAICL negatively affected accuracy, we experimented with the combination of the best-performing methods: repeated sampling \& self-verification.
-This combined approach further increased accuracy, with all LLMs tested demonstrating their highest performance in this setting.
+\paragraph{Reasoning} The "Low Reasoning" strategy showed high variance accross LLMs.
+While \textit{gpt-5.1} showed substantial gains, suggesting its internal reasoning chain benefits constraint formulation, other models such as \textit{gpt-oss} and \textit{Kimi-K2} saw roughly 5-10\% performance drops.
+As such, "reasoning" LLMs on their own are not yet an absolute enhancement for formal modelling.

-Overall, the highest accuracy is achieved when prompting gpt-4.1-mini with the documentation prompt and the combined configuration, resulting in 71/101 correct CP models in this 0-shot setting; only 2 instances resulted in detectable errors (1 runtime error, 1 max tokens exceeded), and 28 instances resulted in modelling errors (unsatisfiable or wrong solution).
+\paragraph{Sampling \& Self-Verification} These methods boosted performance across all LLMs (more than 10\% increase in accuracy), with the most significant gains observed by Kimi-K2, which increased accuracy by roughly 20\% compared to the Baseline.
+Notably, with repeated sampling, open-source LLMs managed to slightly outperform OpenAI's larger LLM (gpt-5.1).
+Self-verification also improved accuracy significantly compared to the Baseline, yielding results comparable to repeated sampling, although Kimi-K2 performed slightly better with sampling than with self-verification alone.
+As RAICL and Reasoning failed to improve accuracy consistently across all LLMs, we experimented with the combination of the two best-performing methods: repeated sampling \& self-verification.
+This combined approach further increased accuracy, with all LLMs tested demonstrating their highest performance in this setting, reaching up to 91\% accuracy (gpt-5.1); only 2 instances resulted in detectable errors (1 runtime error, 1 wrong solution format generation), and 13 instances resulted in modelling errors (unsatisfiable or wrong solution).